 companies and any changes in such holdings during the financial year.
 3.4.
 Board committees 3.4.1.
 The Committee recommends that the management describes in the management commentary: the board committees' most significant activities and number of meetings in the past year, and the members on the individual board committees, including the chairperson and the independence of the members of the committee in question.
 In addition, it is recommended that the board committees' terms of reference are published on the company's website.
 YES We refer to the 2021 Annual Report (page 67) and the terms of reference for our Audit & Risk Committee and our Nomination & Remuneration Committee, all of which are available on our website.
 3.4.2.
 The Committee recommends that board committees solely consist of members of the board of directors and that the majority of the members of the board committees are independent.
 YES No additional comments.
 3.4.3.
 The Committee recommends that the board of directors establishes an audit committee and appoints a chairperson of the audit committee, who is not the chairperson of the board of directors.
 The Committee recommends that the audit committee, in addition to its statutory duties, assists the board of directors in: YES We have established an Audit & Risk Committee, which is chaired by Dieter Wemmer, who is not a chairman of the Board of Directors.
-The roles and responsibilities of the committee are set out in the

-- supervising the correctness of the published financial information, including accounting practices in significant areas, significant accounting estimates and related party transactions, - reviewing internal control and risk areas in order to ensure management of significant risks, including in relation to the announced financial outlook, - assessing the need for internal audit, - performing the evaluation of the auditor elected by the general meeting, - reviewing the auditor fee for the auditor elected by the general meeting, - supervising the scope of the nonaudit services performed by the auditor elected by the general meeting, and - ensuring regular interaction between the auditor elected by the general meeting and the board of directors, for instance, that the board of directors and the audit committee at least once a year meet with the auditor without the executive management being present.

-If the board of directors, based on a recommendation from the audit committee, decides to set up an internal audit function, the audit committee must:
+The roles and responsibilities of the committee are set out in the supervising the correctness of the published financial information, including accounting practices in significant areas, significant accounting estimates and related party transactions, reviewing internal control and risk areas in order to ensure management of significant risks, including in relation to the announced financial outlook, assessing the need for internal audit, performing the evaluation of the auditor elected by the general meeting, reviewing the auditor fee for the auditor elected by the general meeting, supervising the scope of the non-audit services performed by the general meeting, and ensuring regular interaction between the auditor elected by the general meeting, and ensuring regular interaction between the auditor without the executive management being present. terms of reference, which are available on our website.
+We have established an internal audit function.
+Our Audit & Risk Committee complies with the recommendation in terms of assessing, ensuring and monitoring the matters set out in the recommendation in respect of the internal audit function. recommendation from the audit committee, decides to set up an internal audit function, the audit committee must: